Walter Rundell Jr.

-Walter Rundell Jr. (November 2, 1928 – October 25, 1982) was an American author, archivist and historian who was distinguished in the field of Western American history.
+Walter Rundell Jr. (November 2, 1928 – October 25, 1982) was an American author, academic, and historian who was distinguished in the field of Western American history.

 Background

 Rundell was born in Austin, Texas, the son of Olive (née Spillar) and Walter Rundell.
-He grew up in Baytown, Texas where he went to public schools.
-He attended to Lee Junior College (now Lee College) in Baytown, Texas where is father taught and was a dean.
+He grew up in Baytown, Texas, where he went to public schools.
+He attended to Lee Junior College (now Lee College) in Baytown, Texas, where his father taught and was a dean.
 At Lee College, he was editor of The Lantern, the student newspaper, a member of the Phi Theta Kappa honor society, and received its Outstanding Student Award when he graduated in 1948.
 Then, he attended the University of Texas at Austin, graduating with honors in 1951 with a B.A. in music history, a B.J. in journalism, and a minor in history.

 He loved choral singing and wanted to become a music critic.
 However, he first completed the required military service and was assigned to the U.S. Army Finance Corp as a historian with the Office of the Chief of Finance in Washington, D.C.
 While in the Army, he began working on a graduate degree in history at Georgetown University.
 He received an M.A. in 1955 and a Ph.D. in 1957.
 His dissertation was about the U.S. Army's management of money during World War II.